software-mansion/protostar/website/docs/tutorials/guides/testing.md

 Deploying a contract is a slow operation.
 If it's possible try using this cheatcode in the [`__setup__` hook](#__setup__).
 :::

+### Data transformer
 If the constructor of the contract accepts arguments, `constructor_calldata` expects a list of integers in the representation described in ["passing tuples and structs in calldata" section of official docs](https://www.cairo-lang.org/docs/hello_starknet/more_features.html#passing-tuples-and-structs-in-calldata) or by a dictionary.
-In case of a dictionary, Protostar uses [Starknet.py](https://github.com/software-mansion/starknet.py)'s data transformer to translate Python values to Cairo values.
+In case of a dictionary, Protostar uses [Starknet.py](https://github.com/software-mansion/starknet.py)'s data transformer to translate Python values to Cairo friendly representation.

 :::info
-`deploy_contract` is just a syntatic sugar over executing cheatcodes `declare` -> `prepare` -> `deploy` separately, and it's what does it under the hood.
+`deploy_contract` is just a syntactic sugar over executing cheatcodes `declare` -> `prepare` -> `deploy` separately, and it's what does it under the hood.
 :::

 ### `declare`